 - 1. You may reach us by e-mail at info@instituteforwriters.com.
-Tell us what lesson you are working on, the page number, and how we can help.
 Please include your student ID number.
 You will receive a response within one business day. - 2.
 You may call the school Monday through Thursday during the hours of 9:00 AM.
 4:00 PM.
 (ET).
-If you call after hours, please leave a message with your name, student ID number, the lesson name, and the page number where you are having trouble.
+If you call after hours, please leave a message with your name, student ID number, and the reason for your call.
 Also, let us know the best time to call you back.
 Our phone number is (800)-243-9645.